idia640/course-materials/guidelines-critical-review.md

 I find it helps to take notes while reading.
 For experiments, it helps to sketch out a table to capture the conditions and variables.
 In your own words (and succinctly), what are the findings?

 ## 3. Critique

+Please make sure you answer the "how" or "why nots" and not just "yes" or "no."

 > Does the paper seem significant or not?
 Why or why not?